judo347/AAU-Notes/4-Semester/PSS - Principles of Operating Systems and Concurrency/0000 - all lec.md

 Dynamic loaded library (DLL) is often used by different processes and is therefore run in a specerate thread.

+3 Thread approcaches: Kernel, used and hybrid.

 ## Lecture 3 - Scheduling

+Fairness: There should be a time in the schedule for you.
+Not that everyone has to run equal time.